-Nieuw Geneco hosts 6 online opera workshops
+Nieuw Geneco hosts a series of online opera workshops

 Nieuw Geneco is a partner in the international project Opera: Past, Present, Perfect.
 From 14 October till 16 December, we organise weekly online workshops each Friday at 12:30 (Amsterdam time).
 If you are curious how the past and present can shape the future of opera, feel welcome to join wherever you are based.
 The workshops are free.
 Sign up now!

 Opera in the Expanded Field by Jelena Novak

 What does it mean to sing (beyond opera) today?

 In 1979 Rosalind Krauss wrote her famous essay Sculpture in the Expanded Field.
 She reacted to the rising of postmodernist sculpture and its departure from the formalist frame.
 She redefined the world of sculpture by positioning it between architecture and landscape.
 Theorizing the world of contemporary opera, Jelena Novak realizes that Krauss’s concept of the expanded field still can serve as an instructive input for discussing one discipline ‘beyond itself’ in various ways.
 In the case of opera, she illuminates several ways how it goes ‘beyond itself’: opera beyond drama, opera beyond live performances, opera beyond the opera house, opera beyond the human/voice, opera beyond the composer, opera beyond the West and finally opera beyond the operatic.